Witset: Facts

-Directions

-West of Witset in British Columbia is New Hazelton (33), Kitwanga (81), Terrace (172), Kitimat (230) and Prince Rupert (316).
-East of Witset is Smithers (31), Telkwa (48), Houston (97), Topley (127) and Prince George (401).

 Culture

 The village celebrates the traditional feast system, made up of five clans: the Big Frog, Small Frog, Beaver, Wolf/Bear, and Fireweed clans.
 However, fewer than 15% speak the Wet'suwet'en language and less than 5% understand the language without speaking it.
 The Band is known as the Moricetown Band, and it is currently participating in the British Columbia Treaty Process.
 The Moricetown Band is a separate body from the Office of the Wetsuwet'en that leads the majority of treaty negotiations.
 The culture of the Wetsuwet'en is in danger of being lost.
 School District #54 (Bulkley Valley), in partnership with Kyah Wiget Education Society and the Witsuwit'en Language Authority, has taken steps to help the Wetsuwet'en to preserve their culture by publishing their history in a textbook for grades 7–12 titled "Niwhts’ide’nï Hibi’it’ën: The Ways of Our Ancestors" (2011).
 Additionally, the Moricetown Elementary School teaches language and integrates members of the community in its program to keep the culture alive.